 How To Get To Mysore

-Mysore lies at a distance of about 170 km from Bangalore airport.
-Rented cabs and taxis are easily available at the airport to take you at your desired destination.
+Bangalore Airport is the nearest international airport that is well linked to many cities in and outside India.
+It is roughly 170 km away from Mysore city.
+Rented cabs and taxis are easily available at the airport to take you to your desired destination.

 Mysore is well connected by a network of trains to the major cities of the country.
 Mysore railway station is about 2 km away from the city center.
 It has direct trains to and from cities like Mumbai, Delhi, Kolkata, Bangalore and Hyderabad.